datakind/idi-datadive-2018/README.md

   * `miga_scraper.py` - blank template
   * `worldbank_scraper.py` - example of using requests and a data API
   * `ifc_scraper.py` - example of using Selenium and Beautiful Soup
-7. Once you're ready to test your work, run `python test_scraper.py`
+7. Once you're ready to test your work, update `test_scraper.py` to point to your new work.
+Then run `python test_scraper.py`
 8. Examine the outputs and the file, `test.csv`
 9. If everything looks good, submit it for checking and merging.
 Congrats!
+Share any tips or tricks you used with the others on Slack.

 ### To test the full app

 This route is for anyone who wants to contribute to the Flask app, directly.
+The demo Flask app & scrapers are found in `/flask_scraper_demo`.

 1. Clone the repository (Click "Clone or download"; click the copy button; `git clone {copied text}`)
 2. Setup a [virtual environment](https://python-guide-cn.readthedocs.io/en/latest/dev/virtualenvs.html) (optional, but recommended): `mkvirtualenv idi-datadive-scoping`